dinocata/SwiftUI-MVVM/README.md

 - Combine
 - Async await

 This is not just a mashup of bunch of different tools and frameworks just to have it in the project for the sake of it.
-All the tools and frameworks are used with specific purpose where it was appropriate so they properly complement each other with no overlapping.
+All the tools and frameworks are used with specific purpose where it was appropriate so they properly complement each other without overlapping.

-Tools such as Xcodegen and Sourcery might be overkill for small projects, but will be a life and time saver for large projects, as long as you use them properly.
-Like any tool. 🔨
+Tools such as Xcodegen and Sourcery might be overkill for small projects, but will be both a life and time saver for large projects, as long as you use them properly, just like any tool. 🔨

-Luckily, they are really easy to use and require minimal maintenance once initially setup.
+Luckily, they are really easy to use and require minimal maintenance after an initial setup.

 ## How to install
 Simply run the following commands in the root directory after pulling the project: